3 Easy Steps to Winterize Your Deck

 In the Lower Mainland, we are no stranger to mildew and algae.
 Unfortunately, these pose a risk to the integrity of a deck and also a slip hazard in many cases.
 The good news is that there is an easy fix – a homemade solution and simple application will help you reclaim your outdoor space from these ornery organisms:

-Using a common garden sprayer or watering can, combine:
+Using a common garden sprayer or watering can, combine the following:

 - 3 quarts of water